strugee/strugee.github.com/src/blog/from-static-to-stratic-part-1.md

 ## Initial setup

 The site we'll be converting is currently pretty simple.
 It has an `index.html` and a `projects.html`.
 Each of these includes `/css/main.css` and `/js/main.js`.
 Also, they both have a navigation section and a footer that are duplicated across each page.
-Each time Alyssa P. Hacker - the website's owner - makes a change to these, she has to change both HTML files.
+Each time Alyssa P. Hacker - the website's owner - makes a change to these (for example to fix the copyright year in the footer), she has to change both HTML files.
 The best way for her to add a new page will be to copy an existing HTML file and then change it.
 This is a little unideal.

 Here's a visual of the project layout: